vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-decision-engine/index.md

 Of course, this formal matrix is just one tool in your toolbox.
 As we explore in our deep-dive on decision-making models, architects also rely on other techniques, from collaborative **RFC processes** to rapid **prototyping**.
 For a decision this critical, where the matrix result is close and the risk is high, you must combine your analytical model with one of those other techniques.

 That's why, in our next post, we'll do just that.
 We will de-risk our choice by using a specific kind of prototype: the architectural **spike**.

+## Further Reading

+*   The [**Architectural Tradeoff Analysis Method (ATAM)**](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=5140) is the formal, comprehensive evaluation method from the SEI that the Weighted Scoring Matrix is a simplified version of.
+*   [***Thinking, Fast and Slow***](https://www.goodreads.com/book/show/11468377-thinking-fast-and-slow) by Daniel Kahneman.
+A masterclass on the cognitive biases that can influence stakeholders during the critical process of assigning weights to drivers.